Driving efficiency & consistency in your contract review

 Most customers prefer to onboard their negotiation playbooks (a.k.a. contract review checklist, legal review playbook), but there is no strict requirement to have one.
 We have a couple of playbooks out of the box and can work with you to develop one from scratch or introduce you to one of our partners to help you with this.

 There is technically no limit on what type of contracts you can review using Pactly.
 Playbooks are customisable either on your own, with our partners or with us.
 We have seen customers use playbooks for real estate contracts, leases, supply of goods/services contracts, employment agreements, procurement contracts, software licenses and many other business contracts.
-We also provide playbooks to review NDAs and Service Agreements and will be adding more to our standard library.
+We also provide playbooks to review a non disclosure agreement (a.k.a confidentiality agreement) and services agreements and will be adding more to our standard library.

 No, we've built Pactly on the assumption that you'll still be reviewing (or glancing through) the contract.
 Our objective isn't to build a robot lawyer but to design deliberate capabilities and processes using our platform to help you review faster and negotiate less (e.g., introducing better structure in templates and helping you adapt your negotiation strategy).
 If you're looking for a solution to make all the edits and send it out automatically, we may not be the best fit for you.